anibalestrella/isdi-parttime-202303/staff/anibal-estrella/fullstack/project/doc/README.md

 ### Epics & Stories
 #### Access Control
 - Me as a user, I want to register my credentials and access with them to the App
+#### User Registration and Profile Management
+- As a user, I want to be able to register with my email, nickname, and password.
+- As a user, I want to be able to edit my profile details such as my user profile avatar image, email, username, and password.
 #### Create an Event and Refresh Events
 - As a user, I want to be able to Create an Event
 - As a user, I want to be able to add an upcomming or past event and it's date.